scholarslab/scholarslab.github.io/collections/_people/sarah-hemler.md

 - Makerspace Technologist, 2022
 ---

-Sarah is a 2022 Makerspace Technologist.
-She is pursuing a Bachelor's in Mechanical Engineering, with a focus on robotics, mechatronics, and materials.
+Sarah Hemler  was a 2022 Makerspace Technologist.
+At the time, she was pursuing a Bachelor's in Mechanical Engineering, with a focus on robotics, mechatronics, and materials.